gurkanozil/blog/docs/posts/my-story.md

 When I was a young kid, about 10 years old, I was first exposed to the internet when my brother allowed me to use his PC while he went out.
 Naturally, I was curious.
 "What is this?"
 I asked.

 "This is the internet!"
 He said.
 "I can play RuneScape, World of Warcraft, watch YouTube videos, and message my friends."
 He showed me his in-game character, a funny cat video, and a chat window buzzing with messages.
-"Pretty cool, huh?"

 That simple question sparked something in me.
 Soon after, I began exploring the internet on my own.
 I discovered YouTube, watching countless videos on various topics.
 I also found streamers playing video games, most notably Minecraft.
 I even went through a phase of installing cracked versions before finally purchasing the game.
 It was through Minecraft that I discovered the world of **Minecraft mods**, fascinated by how a few lines of code in **Java** could transform a game.
 My curiosity only grew as I explored the rest of the world wide web.
 The more I explored, the more I realized that the only real limit to what could be created was imagination itself.